Tecos F.C.

-Tecos Fútbol Club, simply known as Tecos, is a Mexican professional football club based in Zapopan, Jalisco, and associated with the Universidad Autónoma de Guadalajara (UAG).
-It competes in Liga Premier, the third level division of Mexican football.
-Founded in 1971 as Club de Fútbol Universidad Autónoma de Guadalajara and commonly known as Tecos U.A.G., then changed its name to Club Deportivo Estudiantes Tecos in 2009.
-After the franchise was moved to the city of Zacatecas, Zacatecas and renamed Mineros de Zacatecas in 2014, the club was later revived in 2015 and rebranded under its current name.
-It plays its home games in the Estadio 3 de Marzo (March 3 Stadium), named for the university founding day in 1935.
+Tecos Fútbol Club, simplified as Tecos FC, is a Mexican professional football club based in Zapopan, Jalisco.
+It competes in Liga Premier - Serie A, the third level division of Mexican football, and plays its home matches at the Tres de Marzo attached field.
+Founded in 1971 as Club de Fútbol Universidad Autónoma de Guadalajara and commonly known as Tecos UAG, the club represents the Universidad Autónoma de Guadalajara, it changed its name to Club Deportivo Estudiantes Tecos in 2009.
+After the franchise was moved to Zacatecas and renamed Mineros de Zacatecas in 2014, the club was later revived in 2015 and rebranded under its current name.